svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 In closing, I want to say a few words about *when* I use a version control system.
 The answer may surprise you, because it is: "almost always".
-Yesterday and today, I was trying out a few different crypto libraries for some finite field arithmetic that I need to do.
+Yesterday and today, I was trying out a few different crypto libraries for some finite field arithmetic that I needed to do.
 So I created a few small projects to quickly try a few libraries.
 And for each of those, I created a git repo.
 Just on my own computer, mind you.
 Unless I end up creating a spike that I think has value to others, I won't create a remote for these repos.
 But just typing `git init` after creating a new project doesn't cost me anything.
-WHen I don't need it anymore, I remove the project, and the embedded `.git` folder with the history is automatically deleted as well.
+When I don't need it anymore, I remove the project, and the embedded `.git` folder with the history is automatically deleted as well.
 So why not?

 Like Woody Zuill says it: "turn up the good!"
 If using a version control system like git is good, turn it up.
 Use it more than you used to, and then more still, and see what happens.
 If committing to git is good, turn it up.
 Commit more frequently, and then more frequently still.
-Maybe you'll surprise yourself.
-I hope it will bring you the satisfaction is has given me!
+Maybe you'll be surprised.
+I hope it will bring you the satisfaction it has given me!

 <div style="text-align: center; font-size: 3em;">🤠</div>